1. Introduction

 5.1 This Section 5 sets out our data retention policies and procedures, which are designed to help ensure that we comply with our legal obligations in relation to the retention and deletion of personal data.

-5.3 Contact, account, profile, communication and usage data will be retained for a minimum period of 6 years following the date of the most recent communication between you and us, and at our discretion following that date.
+5.11 Contact, account, profile, business directory, chat, communication, transaction and usage data will be retained for a minimum period of 6 years following the date of the most recent communication between you and us, and thereafter for such period as we consider reasonably necessary for legal, administrative, security, audit, backup, fraud prevention, dispute resolution or record-keeping purposes.

-5.5 We retain your personal data even after you have closed your account if reasonably necessary to comply with our legal obligations (including law enforcement requests), meet regulatory requirements, resolve disputes, maintain security, prevent fraud and abuse, enforce our Website Terms and Conditions, or fulfill your request to unsubscribe from further messages from us.
-We will retain de-personalized information after your account has been closed.
+5.13 We retain your personal data even after you have closed your account if reasonably necessary to comply with our legal obligations (including law enforcement requests), meet regulatory requirements, resolve disputes, maintain security, prevent fraud and abuse, enforce our Website Terms and Conditions, or fulfil your request to unsubscribe from further messages from us.
+We will retain de-identified information after your account has been closed.

 6. Your rights